tobidosumu/status_codes_and_postman_assignment/README.md

 **1. a.
 Why do we need status code?**

         An HTTP status code is a server response to a browser's request.
-When you visit a website, your browser sends a request to the site's server, and the server then responds to the browser's request with a three-digit code: the HTTP status code.
+When a website is visited, the browser sends a request to the site's server, and the server then responds to the browser's request with a three-digit code - the HTTP status code.

         Status and error codes refer to a code number in the response header that indicates the general classification of the response — for example, whether the request was